aws-samples/consuming-flattening-and-joining-multiple-json-data-sources-with-aws-glue-streaming/README.md

 ### Run the data generation script
 The solution comes with a Python script to generate the two data sources.
 Make sure you have [set up the boto3 credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) correctly.
 Then in the terminal, navigate to the data-gen folder of the code repo and run the script like below:

+### Clean Up
+#### Stop the Streaming Job
+Streaming jobs will run continuously until you stop them.
+Navigate back to the Glue job in the console, click on the "Runs" Tab.
+In the recent job runs, the latest job running will have a "Stop job run" button.

+#### Infrastructure Clean Up
+To avoid incurring future charges, delete the resources.
+You can do this by [deleting the CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) in the console.

 ```
 # Script for generating the data